wimea-ict/WIMEA-meteorological-board/README.md

 MCP3424 (4 channel.
 Hi-Res 18-bit ΔΣ ADC with Differential Input) http://ww1.microchip.com/downloads/en/DeviceDoc/22088b.pdf

-The selected sensors are proposed by Joachim Reuder, Björn Pehrson, Robert Olsson also very useful information has come form the paparazzi project.
-Special thanks to Martin Mueller for testing pressure sensors.
+The selected sensors are proposed by Joachim Reuder, Björn Pehrson, Robert Olsson.
+Very useful information has come form the paparazzi project and special thanks to Martin Mueller for testing the pressure sensors.

 The PCB